 Notifying the supervisory authority

-If your previous DPO was formally registered with a supervisory authority, you must notify the authority of the change.
+If your previous DPO was formally notified to a supervisory authority, you must notify the authority of the change.
 Specific requirements vary:

-Netherlands (Autoriteit Persoonsgegevens): Update your DPO registration via the AP website.
+- Netherlands (Autoriteit Persoonsgegevens): Update your DPO notification via the AP website.
 New DPO details must be submitted within reasonable time.

 Most authorities have online portals or forms for these updates.
-Engage Compliance handles these notifications as part of fractional DPO onboarding.
+Engage Compliance handles these notifications as part of outsourced DPO onboarding.

 What to tell customers and partners